jobbrIO/jobbr-dashboard/README.md

     Install-Package Jobbr.Dashboard

 ### Configuration
 Since you already have a configured server, the registration of the provider is quite easy.
-See Example below
+See Example below.
+The dashboard requires the [jobbr-webapi](https://github.com/jobbrIO/jobbr-webapi) component to be installed.

 ```c#
 using Jobbr.Dashboard